Greystones A.F.C.

 Greystones A.F.C. were an Irish association football club from Greystones, County Wicklow.
 They qualified for the FAI Cup in 2002 and 2011, reaching the third round of the 2011 FAI Cup, where they played Shelbourne.

+Founded in 1924, Greystones A.F.C. amalgamated with local neighbours, Greystones United, in 2015 to form Greystones United A.F.C.

 History

 Foundation

 Greystones A.F.C. was founded in 1924, after a group of local teenagers came together to form the town's first football team.
 The first meeting was held in the kitchen of Hugh and Henry Lawless in May 1923; their house was located on North Beach, close to the marina.
 In addition to the Lawless brothers, the founding players included Tom Quinn, Larry Byrne and Frankie Ward.
 By the following year, the team had joined the Dublin Boys Realm League, held every Sunday in the Phoenix Park.
 With no Sunday bus service, players relied on a boat, then a train and finally a tram to get to matches in the Phoenix Park.